Aulonocara rostratum

 Diet

 Vigorous live food should be given as food.
-Frozen and dry food is also accepted.
+Frozen and dry food are accepted as well.

 Breeding Aulonocara rostratum

-The cultivation of the Aulonocara rostratum is not that difficult.
-About a hundred eggs are deposited in spawning pits, taken by the female in the mouth and fertilized by the male using the egg spot method.
+The breeding of the Aulonocara rostratum is not that difficult.
+About a hundred eggs are deposited in spawning pits, taken by the female in the mouth, and fertilized by the male using the egg spot method.
 After 3 weeks, the young leave the mouth and can be fed immediately with normal rearing food.

 Video